milo-pa/gator-learn/documentation/local-deploy.md

       - Then run: `mvn spring-boot:run`

 4. **Verify**
-    - Visit **http://localhost:8080** — you should see a Whitelabel Error Page.
+    - Visit http://localhost:8080 — you should see a 404 error page.
-    - Test an API route like **http://localhost:8080/api/team-members** to see a sample JSON.
+    - Test an API route like http://localhost:8080/api/listings to see a sample JSON.

 ---